ML-ARIS: Multilayer Underwater Acoustic Reconfigurable Intelligent Surface with High-Resolution Reflection Control: Related Work

 Currently, only a limited number of studies have investigated the application of RIS techniques in underwater environments.
-For instance, the research presented in \cite{eid2023enabling} demonstrates the feasibility of using backscattered signals for long-distance passive communications.
-In this work, a Van Atta array is constructed to automatically align the direction of reflected acoustic waves with the incident waves.
+For instance, \cite{eid2023enabling} demonstrated the feasibility of using backscattered signals for long-distance passive communications with a Van Atta array.
 By switching the load of each reflector between short and open circuit states, the polarization of the reflected wave is toggled.
 Consequently, the strength of the received signal, which is the superposition of emitted and reflected waves, exhibits variations.
 Sea experiments indicate that the Van Atta backscatter array can achieve a round-trip communication range exceeding 300 meters with a bit error rate (BER) of $10^{-3}$.

-In \cite{sun2022high}, the enhancement of communication performance using UA-RIS is examined.
-The design for each reflection unit incorporates a piezoelectric coil positioned between two metal plates, with the resonant frequency adjusted by the reverse voltage applied to a varactor.
-Meanwhile, \cite{wang2023designing} explores the design of UA-RIS capable of responding to a wide range of frequencies.
-This work addresses two specific types of dispersion: element dispersion within each piezoelectric reflector and array dispersion throughout the acoustic RIS.
+In \cite{sun2022high}, the enhancement of communication performance using UA-RIS was examined.
+In this design, each reflection unit incorporates a piezoelectric coil positioned between two metal plates, with the resonant frequency adjusted by the reverse voltage applied to a varactor.
+Meanwhile, \cite{wang2023designing} explored the design of UA-RIS capable of responding to a wide range of frequencies.
+This work addressed element dispersion within each reflector and array dispersion throughout the acoustic RIS.
 By counteracting these dispersions, the directivity of the reflected waves becomes frequency-independent, allowing wideband signals to achieve uniform beam patterns across various frequency components.
-The efficacy of this new architecture is validated through Bellhop and COMSOL simulators.
+The efficacy of this architecture was validated through Bellhop and COMSOL simulators.